 The event – named after a beloved 23-year Nathan Adelson Hospice employee who passed away in April 2007 – is open to the public.
 The premise of the butterfly release is based on an American Indian legend for carrying wishes to the heavens.
 The legend claims that if anyone desired a wish to come true, they had to capture a butterfly and whisper that wish to it.
 The butterfly, which makes no sound, could not reveal the wish to anyone but the Great Spirit, who hears and sees all.
 The butterfly carried the wish to the heavens to be granted.

-The annual event brings together hundreds of friends and families to release more than 500 butterflies in memory of loved ones who have died.
+The annual event brings together hundreds of friends and families to release more than 500 butterflies in memory of loved ones who have passed away.

 About Nathan Adelson Hospice